NickyMeuleman/dotfiles/NOTES.md

 `zoxide --help` works, but `z --help` does not.

-No traditional completions so it does not fill in flags. eg. when tabbing after `zoxide -`.
+Install shell completions manually, the install script in the README does not do this:
+1. Clone repo and change directory into it
+2. Move completions to a directory in `$fpath`
+    - In my case `mv contrib/completions/_zoxide $ZDIR/completions/_zoxide

-But it does integrate with `zsh-autocomplete` to show frecent (not a typo) directories when tabbing direcly after `z`.
+zoxide integrates with `zsh-autocomplete` to show frecent (not a typo) directories when tabbing direcly after `z`.

 https://github.com/ajeetdsouza/zoxide/issues/9